 INTRODUCTION TO FACULTY RESEARCH ETHICS COMMITTEES

 The Economic and Social Care Research Council (ESRC) requires that all human participant research has an ethical review, proportionate to the risks involved in the research.
-Other funding bodies, e.g. Horizon 2020 and many professional bodies also have specific requirements for the ethical consideration of research which extends to environmental issues or research that may have a dual use.
+Other funding bodies, e.g. Horizon 2020, and many professional bodies also have specific requirements for the ethical consideration of research which extends to environmental issues or research that may have a dual use.

 The Faculty of Engineering and Physical Sciences is currently hosting the pilot using Faculty Research Ethics Committees (Faculty RECs).
 This will facilitate the application and implementation of relevant University Regulations and Policies governing research ethics and will centralise the ethical review of all research projects being undertaken within the Faculty.

-WHEN DO I APPLY?
+HOW DO I APPLY?

-The Faculty of Engineering and Physical Sciences (EPS) Research Ethics Committee (REC) meets monthly to consider applications.
-The review of low risk applications will be undertaken in an expedited manner and those research studies with more material ethical issues contained within will be considered by the full REC.
+The review of applications with minimal ethical issues will be undertaken in an expedited manner (Proportionate Review) and those research studies with more material ethical issues will be considered by the full Faculty REC.
 For projects being considered at the full Faculty REC meeting the researcher may be asked to attend.

-- Useful Links
+- Useful Information: